Equatorial platform: Poncet Platform

 Since the Poncet Platform's simple bearing surfaces suffer from high mechanical loadings when used with heavy telescopes or at low geographic latitudes, more sophisticated equatorial platform designs were invented in the 1980s.
 One was Alan Gee's design that uses a cylindrical bearing surface and a pivot, making a mount similar in structure to a horseshoe mount that has been "cut flat".
 In 1988 Georges D'Autume proposed a more sophisticated design which used conical bearing surfaces all around to raise the height of the "virtual polar axis" to make the mount better balanced for heavier loads.

 Poncet Platforms do have design limitations.
 They are usually designed to track for 1 hour (15° of tilt) since longer tracking could cause the instrument on top of it to topple off.
 After that hour the mount has to be pivoted back to the east to reset the clock drive mechanism.
 Since the Poncet platform has no roller bearing surfaces that can be driven, the clock drive mechanism itself has posed some design difficulty for telescope makers.
 Straight line drives such as threaded nut/bolt drives change drive rate when converted to a circular motion.
 It is also time-consuming to reset via spinning the nut back to the starting point.
 Amateurs have tackled this by employing curved bolt designs and even using specially shaped cams to convert the straight line motion to a variable speed motion.
 High mechanical loadings from heavy telescopes or using them at low geographic latitudes can cause the mount to bind up, requiring more complicated improved bearing surfaces to overcome this.
-This has led to equatorial platform variations based on the Poncet design include Alan Gee's platform mount using a more complicated cylindrical bearing surface in place of the inclined plane, and Georges D'Autume's platform design which uses a sophisticated conical bearing system.
+This has led to equatorial platform variations based on the Poncet design including Alan Gee's platform mount using a more complicated cylindrical bearing surface in place of the inclined plane, and Georges D'Autume's platform design which uses a sophisticated conical bearing system.